IRB Policies and Procedures

 Research projects involving no more than minimal risk are suited for the expedited category.
-Projects with children or other vulnerable populations must be approved by two expediting reviewers.
+Projects with children or other vulnerable populations must be approved by two expediting reviewers (45 CFR 46, Subparts B-D).
 Projects that are not suitable for the exempt category or those that raise other than routine ethical issues will, at the discretion of the reviewer, be referred to the Full Board for review.
-If the reviewer approves a proposal it will be returned to the IRB office.
-If reviewers have questions about a proposal and cannot approve it in its current form, they will generally contact the Principal Investigator by e-mail or telephone.
-Only when that procedure is not feasible will the proposal be sent back to the IRB office for rerouting.
-In any event, investigators will be notified of the final outcome of each review by letter, a copy of which will be maintained in the HRPP office.
+Communication regarding the review will be contained in Cayuse IRB.
+The PI and primary contact will receive notification by email when a decision has been made by a reviewer in Cayuse IRB.
+Investigators will be notified of the final outcome of each review by an electronic letter of approval, a copy of which will be contained in the Cayuse IRB system.
 Expedited proposal review categories are in Appendix D, 63 FR 60364, November 9, 1998.

 3.2.3 Full Board Proposals

 Research projects involving human subjects that do not qualify for either exempt or expedited categories of review must be reviewed and approved by the full IRB at a convened meeting.
 The IRB meets on the last Tuesday of the month.
 A Full Board proposal must be submitted at least two weeks before the scheduled meeting.
 Investigators are urged to submit earlier in order to allow for the possibility of revisions in the proposal before the meeting of the board.

 After a full discussion of a full board proposal, the IRB may take one of the following actions by majority vote: